Skip to main content

 Do I have to be low income to call?

 No. You can call for information and referrals even if you are not low income.
-Some services, such as meals, home help, utility help, or Medicaid long-term services, may have need, age, income, or funding rules.
+Some services, such as meals, home help, utility help, or Medicaid long-term services, may have age, need, income, or funding rules.

 Can an Area Agency on Aging help with Medicare?

-Yes, the aging network can refer you to Hawaii SHIP.
+Yes.
+The aging network can refer you to Hawaii SHIP.
 SHIP gives free Medicare counseling and can help with plan choices, drug coverage, billing issues, and questions about help paying Medicare costs.

 Can I get help if I live on a neighbor island?